klavinslab/simple-plasmid-construction/operation_types/Assemble_Plasmid.md

         show do
             title "Put Reactions on Heat Block"
-            warning "Vortex and spin all Gibson Reactions before putting them on the heat block!" note "Put all #{operations.length} on the 50 C heat block" note"<a href='https://www.google.com/search?q=1+hr+timer&oq=1+hr+timer&aqs=chrome..69i57j0l5.1684j0j7&sourceid=chrome&es_sm=122&ie=UTF-8#q=1+hour+timer' target='_blank'>
+            warning "Vortex and spin all Gibson Reactions before putting them on the heat block!" note "Put all #{operations.running.length} on the 50 C heat block" note"<a href='https://www.google.com/search?q=1+hr+timer&oq=1+hr+timer&aqs=chrome..69i57j0l5.1684j0j7&sourceid=chrome&es_sm=122&ie=UTF-8#q=1+hour+timer' target='_blank'>
                 Set a 1 hr timer on Google</a> to set a reminder to start the ecoli_transformation protocol and retrieve the Gibson Reactions." end